pedantic-git/quinn.mx/_posts/2019-11-12-vote-for-me-in-pudsey.md

 There's still, sadly, a long way to go to achieve **equality for women**.
 The Green Party is at the forefront of the movement to get misogyny classified as a hate crime, and we'd start the process of dismantling the male-dominated economic system and media.

 The whole process of **affirming trans people's gender** needs a major overhaul, allowing people to formally declare their gender without having to go through a years-long medicalised process.
-There's a lot of misinformation about, and providing access to reliable information and support for trans and gender-questioning people is essential.
+There's a lot of misinformation out there, and providing access to reliable information and support for trans and gender-questioning people is essential.

 ### Dismantle nuclear weapons